 Phnom Penh, like every city in Southeast Asia, is characterized by traffic and noise.
-It does not offer a lot of beautiful spots, but if you are interested in what the history of this country has been, there are two places which you can’t miss: Tuol Sleng and Choeung Ek.
-These places both mark the sad past of Cambodia that lived one of the humanity’s greatest tragedies which shook the twentieth century: the genocide of the Khmer Rouge.
+It does not offer many beautiful spots, but if you are interested in the history of this country, there are two places you can’t miss: Tuol Sleng and Choeung Ek.
+These places mark Cambodia’s sad past that lived one of humanity’s greatest tragedies that shook the twentieth century: the genocide of the Khmer Rouge.

 In Choeung Ek, following the path with an audio guide, it is possible to retrace step by step the touching story of this place of death with reconstructions and witnesses of the survivors: preservations of the clothes, bracelets or bones kept in a glass case or spread along the terrain, do not go unnoticed and create a sad and touching atmosphere to the visitors.
 Even today, since the huge amount of remains in the mass graves, in this area emerge the terrible evidence of madness sadly lived in the late 70s.
-The tour ends in front of the Memorial Stupa, where there are preserved 17,000 skulls: here local people stop to pray for all those victims who, without reason, were brutally killed.
-After this interesting morning, we go back to Phnom Penh by tuk tuk and continue the visit of the ”Genocide places” in another significant spot: the Tuol Sleng Genocide Museum.
+The tour ends in front of the Memorial Stupa, where there are preserved 17,000 skulls: here, local people stop to pray for all those victims who, without reason, were brutally killed.
+After this interesting morning, we go back to Phnom Penh by tuk-tuk and continue visiting the ”Genocide places” in another significant spot: the Tuol Sleng Genocide Museum.